Lara Breitmoser, M.A.

 Angelo Krüger, M.A.

 Angelo is a member of the editorial board of the Young Journal of European Affairs, where he contributes to the journal’s work on European political economy and public policy.
-He is currently studying for his master’s degree in International Relations at Central European University (CEU) and continues his academic education as a PhD student at the Geneva Graduate Institute.
+He recently completed his master’s degree in International Relations at Central European University (CEU) and continues his academic education as a PhD student at the Geneva Graduate Institute.
 Before joining the YJEA, Angelo conducted a research visit at the Anderson School of Management at the University of California, Los Angeles (UCLA) and completed his BA in History, Politics, and Sociology at the University of Potsdam.
 His research interests lie in the international political economy and global governance of development finance and investment, the European Union, and Chinese global finance.
-He continues to work as a research assistant at UCLA.

 Mirjam Seiler, M.Sc.

 Mirjam is a member of the editorial board of the Young Journal of European Affairs.
-Her research interests include European immigration policies, the rise of Euroscepticism and the interplay between globalization processes and global governance.
+Her research interests include European security policy, the rise of nationalism and Euroscepticism and the interplay between globalisation processes and Global Governance.
 Having always had a passion for journalism and political debates, she has been the editor for European Affairs at the student-led King’s Think Tank and is an alumni member of the European Youth Parliament (EYP).
-She currently works for the Swiss Ministry of Foreign Affairs after having completed her master’s degree in International Relations at the London School of Economics and Political Science (LSE) after having finished her BA in History and International Relations at King’s College London.
+She currently works for the Swiss Ministry of Foreign Affairs after having completed her master’s degree in International Relations at the London School of Economics and Political Science (LSE).
+She also holds a BA in History and International Relations from King’s College London.